 In the mood to hear some ‘Backstreet boys’?
 Want to turn on the refrigerator, but too lazy to go and turn on the switch?
 Too dark to see anything?
 Well, the similarity between all these seemingly disjoint scenarios is that all of them can be made possible with the help of a brain-computer interface (BCI).

 The brain-computer interface has always been the thing of sci-fi.
 Scientists have been working on it for centuries to expand the capabilities of our brain beyond natural boundaries.
 Lending from the sci-fi stories and using a bit of imagination, it’s not hard to see the plausible use cases of such BCIs.

-Although we are still miles away from it, it’s not hard to see that they could be used for curing several deceases and disabilities.
+Although we are still miles away from it, it’s not hard to see that they could be used for curing several diseases and disabilities.
 Think about blindness… or deafness… or paralysis… or mental disorders.
 And that just skims the top.
 There are hundreds, or maybe even thousands, of other use cases that remain to be told.

-Neuralink, and the visionary Elon Musk, firmly believes that these BICs are the future – that they are going to revolutionize the way we work and think.
+Neuralink, and the visionary Elon Musk, firmly believe that these BICs are the future – that they are going to revolutionize the way we work and think.
 Not to say that the task at hand is easy though.
 It’s far from that.
 Some of the tasks are, in fact, straight out very much impossible.